 Publisher Setting: Specify the publisher setting for the REST driver.
-You can either select Publish or Poll mode.
-Default is Publish.

 If you select Publish, fill in the following parameters:

 Listening IP address and port: Specify the IP address of the server where this driver is installed and the port that this driver listens on.
 You can specify 127.0.0.1 if there is only one network card installed in the server.
 Choose an unused port number on your server.
 For example: 127.0.0.1:port.
 The driver listens on this address for incoming requests, processes the requests, and returns a result.